From headaches to muscle aches and vertigo to ear pain, the myriad of debilitating symptoms caused by TMJ can affect anyone and everyone.

 TMJ disorder (also known as TMD) stands for Temporomandibular Joint Disorder.
 The temporomandibular joints allow the jaw to open, close, and move from side to side.
 Between speaking, chewing and regular daily movement, these joints are also used in supporting head posture, shoulder tension and strength, and in balance.
 They are in constant use, so you can imagine that they undergo a lot of wear and tear.
 Even the slightest imbalance in our jaw joints can cause TMJ and its painful symptoms to surface.

 No part of our body exists on its own.
-No one ever comes into my office with just a head.
-There is always a body attached to it.
+No one ever comes into my office with only their head – there is always a body attached to it.
 This means that every functional body system is, in some way, connected to the rest, so an imbalance in one, can contribute to an imbalance and compensation in another.
 It’s important for all health providers to have an understanding of how TMJ affects the rest of the body so we can properly diagnose and treat a bite imbalance with confidence and precision.

 Having a fundamental understanding of how the teeth, joints and muscles function and interact is a requirement to reduce structural, muscular, neural and respiratory stress in TMJ patients.
 By doing this we can decrease pain and improve overall function.